eclipse-che/che-operator/olm/README.md

 ```

 Every change will be included to the deploy/olm-catalog bundles and override all previous changes.
+Olm bundle changes should be commited to the pull request.

 To update a bundle without version incrementation and time update you can use env variables `NO_DATE_UPDATE` and `NO_INCREMENT`.
 For example, during development you need to update bundle a lot of times with changed che-operator deployment or role, rolebinding and etc, but you want to increment the bundle version and time creation, when all desired changes were completed: